Ramified covers of abelian varieties over torsion fields: Definitions and preliminaries

 \begin{remark} Let $X$ be a $K$-variety.
-Then $X$ is geometrically integral if and only if $K(X)/K$ is a regular field extension, which since ${\rm char}(K)=0$ just means that $K$ is algebraically closed in $K(X)$, cf.~\cite[IV.4.5.9, IV.4.6.1, IV.4.3.1]{EGAIV2}.
-If $X$ is normal, then $X$ is automatically geometrically normal (cf.~\cite[IV.6.14.2]{EGAIV4} and note $\mathrm{char}(K)=0$).
-Furthermore, if a separated $K$-scheme of finite type is normal and connected, then it is a $K$-variety. \end{remark}
+Then $X$ is geometrically integral if and only if $K$ is algebraically closed in $K(X)$ (cf.~\cite[IV.4.5.9, IV.4.6.1, IV.4.3.1]{EGAIV2}).
+If $X$ is normal, then $X$ is automatically geometrically normal (cf.~\cite[IV.6.14.2]{EGAIV4}).
+Furthermore, if a separated $K$-scheme of finite type is normal and connected, then it is a $K$-variety.
+If $X$ is a normal $K$-variety and $F$ a finite extension of $K(X)$, then $g\colon X^{(F)}\to X$ is a cover (finiteness of $g$ follows from \cite[Ch 0, 23.1.1., 23.1.2]{EGAIV1}). \end{remark}